Strings, context, screenshots, term list, files

 - Localized software strings.

-- Glossary and terminology notes.
+- Term list and terminology notes.

 - Format-ready files for product import.